Caltrans crews set to continue work on projects in the region

 long-term projects

-State Route 20: Work continues on a $54 million project by Caltrans to straighten curves, widen shoulders, construct a new bridge and rehabilitate a 2-mile section of roadway in the Timbuctoo area.
-Construction is expected to start this spring.
-Project information and construction updates are available at www.FixYuba20.com.

-State Route 20 between the Parks Bar Bridge over the Yuba River and Lower Smartsville Road: Motorists can expect intermittent one-way traffic control from 6 a.m. to 4 p.m.
-Monday through Friday and 6 a.m. to 3 p.m.
-Saturday, Aug.
-8, for roadway excavation and earthmoving work.
+- State Route 20 between the Parks Bar Bridge over the Yuba River and Lower Smartsville Road: Motorists can expect intermittent one-way traffic control from 6 a.m. to 4 p.m.
+Monday through Friday for roadway excavation, paving and earthmoving work.

-State Route 49 between Camptonville/Jackson Mill and Sleighville Circle: Motorists may expect one-way traffic control from 6 a.m. to 8 p.m.
+- State Route 49 between Camptonville/Jackson Mill and Sleighville Circle: Motorists may expect intermittent one-way traffic control from 6 a.m. to 8 p.m.
 Monday through Friday for drainage work.

-State Route 65 between Evergreen Drive and McDevitt Drive: Southbound motorists may expect the right shoulder closed from 9 a.m. to noon Monday and Tuesday for AT&T utility work.

-State Route 65 at Oakley Lane: Northbound motorists may expect various lane restrictions from 8 a.m. to 3 p.m.
-Sunday for pavement market replacement work.

 Sutter County